FlindersFAME/fame.github.io/_posts/2021-03-30-jupyterpycharm.md

 ---
 layout: posts
 category: blog
-tag: deepthought
+tags : Jupyter PyCharm
-title: Jupyter with PyCharm
+title: Using PyCharm and Jupyter Notebooks
-excerpt: "Running Jupyter locally using PyCharm"
+author: Rob Edwards
+excerpt: "PyCharm is a terrific Python IDE, and you should use it for code development"
 ---

-# Using PyCharm and Jupyter Notebooks
+### _Series: An Introduction To Using DeepThought For Bioinformatics_

 PyCharm is a terrific Python IDE, and you should use it for code development, but often you just need to manipulate a few files or run some simple code, and that's where Jupyter excels.
 Here is how to do them both at the same time!